 Resource management is centered around optimization and efficiency.
-Project management software with resource management functionality allows you to effectively plan out the optimal way to use the resources that are available to you.
+Project management software with resource management functionality allows you to effectively plan the optimal way to use the available resources.

 The ability to manage your resources effectively helps ensure the following:

-- With resource management in project management software. everyone can see what they’re expected to complete at what time.
+- Everyone can see what they’re expected to complete at what time

-Resource management helps you assign resources to project tasks, and manage task schedules to ensure that the right resources are ready to complete the work at the time that it is planned to be done.
+Resource management helps you assign resources to project tasks, and manage task schedules to ensure that the right resources are ready to complete the work when it is planned to be done.

 For instance, imagine you have a task scheduled for a building foundation to be dug, but the excavator was not booked in advance and is not available until next week.
 Plus, the only employee with excavation experience is assigned to another project for the rest of the month.
 You can quickly see how a failure to properly manage resources can cause a project to go off track.